Family Free Day

 11AM–4PM | Atrium (FL 2)

 Throughout her career, Blanche Lazzell travelled between artist colonies along the East Coast of the United States and throughout Europe.
 During her travels, she met artists and mentors who changed the trajectory of her career.
-Create a passport based on your ideal vacation destination!
+Create a postcard based on your ideal vacation destination!

 Abstract Cellophane Collage